CHAPTER Rev 300 BUSINESS PROFITS TAX

 (3) Total the apportioned loss carry forward amounts of each business organization in the combined group possessing such tax attributes; and

-(4) Apply the result in (3) as a deduction from the gross business profits of the combined group before apportionment under RSA 77-A:3 in the taxable period in which the deduction is to be used.
+(4) Apply the result in (3) above as a deduction from the gross business profits of the combined group before apportionment under RSA 77-A:3 in the taxable period in which the deduction is to be used.

-(f) The net operating loss carry forward calculated in either (b), (d) or (e) above, shall be limited as provided in RSA 77-A:4 XIII (a), (b), (c) and (d) for each business organization.
+(e) The net operating loss carry forward calculated in either (a), (c) or (d) above, shall be limited as provided in RSA 77-A:4 XIII, (a), (b), (c), (d) and (e) for each business organization.

-(g) The resulting net operating loss shall be applied to the gross business profits before apportionment under RSA 77-A:3.
+(f) The resulting net operating loss shall be applied to the gross business profits before apportionment under RSA 77-A:3.

-(h) Business organizations availing themselves of the net operating loss deduction shall:
+(g) Business organizations availing themselves of the net operating loss deduction shall:

 (1) Maintain detailed records that confirm each step in the calculation of the: